Discrete distributions are learnable from metastable samples: Metastable distributions of Curie-Weiss model

 Substituting this back in the previous expression and matching terms of $1/n$ gives us the following expression for $m_0$

 Now this above expression is precisely the first-order stationarity condition for the free energy of CW model.
-And from $a>0$ we find that $\Phi''(m_0) = J - S''(m_0) > 0$ which tells us that $m_0$ lies at the minimum of the free-energy.
+And from $a>0$ we find that $\Phi''(m_0) = J - S''(m_0) > 0$ which tells us that $m_0$ lies at the minimum of the free energy.

-This calculation establishes the following important observation: \emph{Minima of the CW free energy defines distributions whose single variable conditionals match that of the CW distribution}
+This calculation establishes the following important observation: \emph{Minima of the CW free energy defines distributions whose single-variable conditionals match those of the CW distribution}